actiniumio/allspark/docs/nav/architecture.md

 | MatterMost    | Default Instant Chat (Slack like)                      |

 ## Playbooks

+All Playbooks are stored on the folder `playbooks/`

 - `release.yml`

 > Package an Allspark release in a `.tar.gz` file